Yogeswarachary/Student-Visa-Risk-Intelligence-System/README.md

-# Applicant-Risk-Intelligence-and-Decision-Monitoring-System
+# Student-Visa-Risk-Intelligence-System

-A modular, portfolio-ready Streamlit application for **student visa risk analysis**, built using synthetic data, machine learning, rule-based screening, and interactive dashboarding.
+A modular, portfolio-ready Streamlit application for **Student-Visa-Risk-Intelligence-System**, built using synthetic data, machine learning, rule-based screening, and interactive dashboarding.

 This project demonstrates how to build an end-to-end applied data science solution using only: